DannyLeviev/SlimMsgSys_with_Thymeleaf_template_UI/README.md

 ****

 ## Pending technical issues:
-1. Complete all the (TBD) tests
+1. Check tests run instability.
-2. Add loggings
+2. Complete all the (TBD) tests
-3. Solve the open bugs
+3. Add loggings
 ****

 ## Open Bugs:
-1. 'Get all Messages' call retrieved also all Comments (could be due to the fact that  Message is super class to Comment).(TBD)
+1. ~~'Get all Messages' call retrieved also all Comments (could be due to the fact that  Message is super class to Comment).~~